anselrognlie/EbbyCalc/README.md

 ### Add to memory (set memory)

 m+ will add the current result to the value stored in the general purpose memory location (initially 0).
 If the result would exceed 16 digits, the calculator will enter an error state.
-Note that the memory state indicator (M) will become visibile upon setting the memory location if it was not already visibile.
+Note that the memory state indicator (M) will become visible upon setting the memory location if it was not already visible.

 ### Subtract from memory

 m- will subtract the current result from the value stored in the general purpose memory location (initially 0).
 If the result would exceed 16 digits, the calculator will enter an error state.
-Note that the memory state indicator (M) will become visibile upon setting the memory location if it was not already visibile.
+Note that the memory state indicator (M) will become visible upon setting the memory location if it was not already visible.

 ### Display or clear memory